xxxmonsterxxx/SGR/README.md

 Each build can be multithreaded, after "cmake" command will be generated message with max number of your threads.

-MacOS & Linux & Windows build is same:
+MacOS & Linux & Windows build is the same:

 :cmake .